verlok/verlok.github.io/_posts/2018-08-27-check-if-element-still-inside-viewport-after-given-time.md

 tags: [javascript, IntersectionObserver, timeout, lazy loading]
 ---

-What would you do if they asked you to load a DOM element only if it **stays inside the viewport for a given time**?
-You would use [vanilla-lazyload](https://github.com/verlok/lazyload), wouldn't you? 😉 This is exactly the GitHub community asked as new feature of LazyLoad, to **avoid loading elements which users skipped** by **scrolling fast beyond them**.
+What would you do if somebody asked you to load a DOM element only if it **stays inside the viewport for a given time**?
+You would use [vanilla-lazyload](https://github.com/verlok/lazyload), wouldn't you? 😉 This is exactly what the GitHub community asked for as new feature in LazyLoad, to **avoid loading elements which users skipped** by **scrolling fast beyond them**.
 In this post, I'd like to share the solution with you.

 There are a couple of ways of doing this.
-The first one is checking the element's posistion over time, the second one leverages `IntersectionObserver`.
+The first one is check the element's posistion over time, the second one leverages `IntersectionObserver`.

 ## The (slow) way without IntersectionObserver

 This way is much slower that using `IntersectionObserver` because it implies:

 - watching browser’s `scroll` and `resize` events to call a (throttled) callback
-- in the callback, loop through every watched element and call a `isInsideViewport` function to check if they are inside viewport
+- in the callback, loop through every watched element and call a `isInsideViewport` function to check if they are inside the viewport
 - the `isInsideViewport` function then checks a [bunch of things](https://github.com/verlok/lazyload/blob/support/8.x/src/lazyload.viewport.js) like the element's `getBoundingClientRect`, the window's `innerHeight`, `pageYOffset`, etc. and returns a boolean

-All these checks only to know when elements enter the viewport.
+All of these only to know when elements enter the viewport.

 To know whether or not a given element stayed inside the viewport for a given time, you should do something like: